 These form the 12 midpoints of the edges of a cube, and thus the corners of a cuboctahedron:

-So, in the cubic close packing each ball touches 12 others, centered at the vertices of a cuboctahedron, as shown at top here:
+So, in the cubic close packing each ball touches 12 others, centered at the vertices of a cuboctahedron, as shown here:

 I should talk more about the lattice associated to the hexagonal close packing, but I don’t understand it well enough.
 Instead I’ll wrap up by explaining the math of the diamond cubic: